 Microsoft has changed the Xbox ecosystem a lot, but hadn’t changed the console itself.
 New hardware launches are a chance to boost morale and increase interest in your product.
 If that product has had a few tough years – as the Xbox One has – it’s a great opportunity to include what users want and emphasis how you’re addressing the things that they’ve said they don’t want.
 Microsoft announced Xbox One S at this year’s Electronic Entertainment Expo in June.
 Besides being 40% smaller than the original console, the Xbox One S supports 4K video and sports HDR support.
 The 4K video support is for use with services that offer 4K high-definition video streaming.
 HDR is to add more color contrast in video games.
 Both require a compatible television set.

 What started out as a pretty easy decision has turned into more of a complicated matter.
 As it has always done with the Xbox One, Microsoft rolled out a slate of Xbox One S bundles that include games and digital extras.
 Deciding which of these Xbox One S bundles are for you can be a chore.
+Especially when you take into account some of the amazing Xbox One Black Friday 2016 Deals.

 Xbox One S Bundles: Xbox One S Limited Launch Edition – $399